GitHubDragonFly/GitHubDragonFly.github.io/README.md

  - STEP Viewer is using [occt-import-js](https://github.com/kovacsv/occt-import-js)
  - JSON Viewer has timeouts which might need to be adjusted when loading large files
  - LDRAW Viewer currently only supports MPD packed files as they are in the [three.js](https://github.com/mrdoob/three.js/tree/master/examples/models/ldraw/officialLibrary/models) repository, LDR and L3B support is possible but would require the whole LDraw parts library and modifications to the loader
- - DAE (Collada) exporter appears to brightens up the original model as well as exported model
+ - DAE (Collada) exporter appears to brighten up the original model as well as exported model
  - MMD Viewer can export to DAE (Collada) format but all exported textures seem to need to be flipped vertically afterwards (use some paint program for this)
  - GLTF/GLB exporter seems to have a limitation, as reported [here](https://discourse.threejs.org/t/exporting-model-with-animations/6792), applicable to DAE / FBX / MMD models which contain joints (for DAE you could try [COLLADA2GLTF](https://github.com/KhronosGroup/COLLADA2GLTF) and for FBX you could try [FBX2glTF](https://github.com/facebookincubator/FBX2glTF) converters instead)